Destruction Allstars brings vehicular mayhem to PlayStation 5

 Destruction Allstars is from Lucid Games, which developed the vehicle-based multiplayer online battle arena Switchblade.
 The studio is now taking that experience and applying it to its next project.

-Lucid and Sony did not provide a release date for Destruction Allstars.
+Lucid and Sony did not provide a release date for Destruction Allstars during its introduction today at the PlayStation 5 event.